BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **SPECIAL RULES**

-Unnatural Speed â€” *Able to dart around his enemies, the Lingering Shadow's speed is unmatched by any of the NazgÃ»l of Dol Guldur.*
+Unnatural Speed — *Able to dart around his enemies, the Lingering Shadow's speed is unmatched by any of the NazgÃ»l of Dol Guldur.*

 After Priority has been rolled, the controlling player may remove the Lingering Shadow from the board and place him anywhere within 3" of where he originally was.
 Note, the Lingering Shadow may not be placed in base contact with an enemy model.
 This does not count as moving.